gasner/tagManager/README.md

 # TagManager

-This component provides the functionality to compare PHP values for equality.
+This package helps you easily add tags to different records in different tables.
+Designed for Laravel framework only

 ## Installation